Why it’s critical to manage pulsation issues in reciprocating pumps:

 Cavitation

 Another consequence of pulsation is cavitation, where rapid pressure changes create bubbles in the liquid.
-These bubbles can implode violently near pump impellers and bearings, causing damage and reducing pump efficiency over time.
+These bubbles can implode violently near pump impellers and bearings, causing damage and reducing pump efficiency.

 Noise